 Where do we start and how do we get there?

 We start all of our treks at the Swan Mountain Ranch.
-You need to meet us there, or you can arrange to stay there the night before and/or after your llama trek.

 Where do we go to the bathroom or take showers?